ruaandeysel/homebridge-ventair-skyfandc/README.md

 ## Installation

-Go to the Homebridge UI, Plugins screen and search for `homebridge-ventair-skyfandc`.
+Go to the Homebridge UI, Plugins screen and search for `homebridge-ventair-ceiling-fan`.
 Install the plugin and use the form to configure it.

 ### Optional